-Estate walkabouts are a chance for our customers and neighbours to give us feedback about the places where they live and let us know what
+Estate walkabouts are a chance for our customers and neighbours to give us feedback about where they live and let us know what more we can do to help.

+We have our own checks to complete on the walks too, but we're really keen to hear from everyone who lives in the communities around our homes.
 If you ever think "I wish Futures could help us to do this..." or "How do I get this sorted...?" then pop along to chat in person.
-No matter how big or small an issue may feel, you can ask us any questions.
-Come share an idea of something you'd like to see in your area, or even just come to say hello - we'd love to meet you!
+No matter how big or small an issue may feel, you can ask us any questions, share an idea of something you'd like to see in your area, or even just come to say hello - we'd love to meet you!

 Find an estate walkabout near you